Michijs Logo

 AsyncComponent

-Create a component whose content will load after the promise ends.
+Asynchronously renders a component after the promise ends.
 In the meantime you can choose to show a load component or not show anything.

 Custom element methods